-"While developing the multi-year strategic plan, we will be actively reaching out to both traditional and nontraditional partners in an inclusive strategic planning process informed by students, families, educators, business and industry leaders, higher education representatives and more." said Maryland critical that we hear from as many people a shared vision for the future of Marvland education."
+"While developing the multi-year strategic plan, we will be actively reaching out to both traditional and nontraditional partners in an inclusive strategic planning process informed by students, families, educators, business and industry leaders, higher education representatives and more," said Maryland State Board of Education President Clarence C. Crawford.
+"Public schools serve to develop our future workforce and future community leaders, and it is critical that we hear from as many people as possible while we work through this process of developing and implementing a shared vision for the future of Maryland education."